Braves vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Darius Vines will start for the Atlanta Braves on Wednesday at Truist Park against Seiya Suzuki and the Chicago Cubs.
-First pitch is at 7:20 PM ET for the second game of a three-game series.
+Marcus Stroman will take the mound for the Chicago Cubs in the final of a three-game series against the Atlanta Braves and Ronald Acuna Jr. on Thursday at 7:20 PM ET.

-The favored Braves have -160 moneyline odds against the underdog Cubs, who are listed at +135.
-The total is 10.5 runs for the game (with -110 odds on the over and -110 odds on the under).
+The favored Braves have -145 moneyline odds to win against the underdog Cubs, who are listed at +120.
+The over/under is 9.5 runs for this contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.